Guide to the PCI-DSS v4.0.1 regulations [Updated for 2025]

 12. Support information security with organizational policies and programs

-In addition, it is worth noting that PCI DSS establishes a minimum baseline of technical and operational requirements for entities to protect account data and help prevent data breaches or other cyberattacks that can compromise the payment system workflow.
-So, it is not an end-all-be-all.
-There may be additional security measures on top of the guidelines established by PCI DSS that can enhance cardholder data security.
+In addition, it is worth noting that PCI-DSS establishes a minimum baseline of technical and operational requirements for entities to protect account data and help prevent data breaches or other cyberattacks that can compromise the payment system workflow.
+So just worth noting that there are additional security measures on top of the guidelines established by PCI-DSS that can enhance cardholder data security.

-In general, it is worth noting the twelve core tenant concepts of PCI DSS did not change with version 4.0 of the standard.
+In general, it is worth noting the twelve core tenant concepts of PCI-DSS did not change with version 4.0.1 of the standard requirements.
 These core standards are the framework’s pillars and still apply to organizations complying with PCI DSS.
-PCI DSS v4.0 is built on the concept of zero-trust, which is increasingly recognized as the best practice moving forward.
-However, interestingly with PCI DSS v4.0, there is an interesting new option for organizations meeting PCI DSS regulations — the customized approach to satisfying PCI requirements.
-Organizations can now choose between the defined approach and the customized approach.
+PCI DSS v4.0.1 is built on the concept of zero-trust, which is increasingly recognized as the best practice moving forward.
+However, interestingly with PCI DSS v4.0.1, there is a new option for organizations meeting PCI DSS regulations — the customized approach to satisfying PCI requirements.
+Organizations can now choose between the defined approach and the customized approach

 With the customized approach, businesses can design their own security controls and standards to satisfy the PCI DSS v4.0 standard requirements and even modify the implementation procedures and meet the needs set forth.
 In addition, it allows businesses to demonstrate how they are meeting the security intent of each PCI DSS requirement.
 Companies may use new security approaches different from those outlined by traditional PCI requirements, providing an alternative way to meet the PCI DSS framework’s requirements.